Hakeem Johnson: BC Lions

+Edmonton Elks

 Johnson joined the Edmonton Elks in free agency on February 17, 2023.
+However, he was released after the second preseason game on May 28, 2023.

 Personal life

 Johnson's brother, Shaq Johnson, also plays professional football, but as a wide receiver.
 The two brothers played together for the Lions from 2019 to 2021 and were the fifth set of brothers to play for the Lions, but the first to play on opposite sides of the ball.